 Perhaps that sounds a little over the top, but that’s been the experience of thousands of people across Europe, the US and right here in Canada.
 As you look into this further, you’ll see that this is true.

-Historically, cohousing originated in Denmark in the 1960s and then spread to the rest of Europe and North America.
-It frequently takes the form of apartments or townhouses, which are much like any other apartments or townhouses.
+Originating in Denmark in the 1960s before spreading to the rest of Europe and then North America, cohousing frequently takes the form of apartments or townhouses, which are much like any other apartments or townhouses.
 Individual units are strata, and as such you own your own unit and enjoy any increase in value that it may have in the future.
 Cohousing units are not subsidized: when a group of people build a cohousing community, units are sold, at cost, to the people who will be living there.
 No profit is made by the cohousing community.

 We have been busy over the past year or so – finding a prime location here in Langley, BC, arranging the purchase of the property, and assembling a terrific team of a builder, an architect, and various other experts.